The E. M. Viquesney "Spirit of the American Doughboy" Database

 Bolivar and Sedalia, Missouri, St. Bernard, Ohio, and Muskogee, Oklahoma.

 It’s frequently been speculated that Rylander was the Doughboy model.
 He and A. B. Turpin, also of Americus, are known to have been among those who posed for Viquesney in their war gear.
 Turpin’s 1966 Americus obituary stated he was "the" model, but Viquesney said the face was a composite of many he’d seen personally or in photographs.
-It’s been erroneously contended in several locations that some local person was the model for the local Doughboy.
+It’s been erroneously contended in several instances that some local person was the model for the local Doughboy.

-Nashville, Georgia in July or August 1921 after having been entered in the Centralia, Washington competition mentioned earlier, and then displayed in the Rylander Theater and Windsor Hotel lobbies in Americus while Viquesney prepared others for dedication that year.
-While Nashville’s was the first fabricated and second placed as a memorial, its dedication/unveiling was delayed until the cost of it and its impressive tall pedestal was fully paid in late 1923.
+The first full-size Doughboy fabricated was actually the second to be placed as a memorial.
+It was placed in Nashville, Georgia in July or August 1921 after having been entered in the Centralia, Washington competition mentioned earlier, and then displayed in the Rylander Theater and Windsor Hotel lobbies in Americus.
+While Nashville’s was the first fabricated, its dedication and unveiling was delayed until its cost, and the cost of its impressive tall pedestal, were fully paid in late 1923.
 By that time about 25 others had been dedicated.
-(Issues of the Nashville Herald that would pinpoint the arrival and unveiling dates were apparently missing from Nashville’s Perry Memorial Library files when they were microfilmed.
-Some July 1921 issues indicate the arrival was imminent and later issues indicate the unveiling took place in late 1923.)

-The first Doughboy placed as a memorial was dedicated on the campus of Greenville, South Carolina’s Furman University June 7, 1921.
-That Doughboy was donated to the History Museum of Upcountry South Carolina after it was replaced in 2004 by a cast replica made by artist/sculptor Maria J. Kirby-Smith.
-After the original Doughboy was placed at
+The first Doughboy placed as a memorial was actually the second one manufactured.
+It was dedicated on the campus of Greenville, South Carolina’s Furman University June 7, 1921.
+In 2004, after over 80 years of neglect and abuse, it was donated to the History Museum of Upcountry South Carolina and replaced by a cast bronze replica made by sculptor Maria J. Kirby-Smith.

 Doughboys continued to be erected until 1943, but the frequency declined in the 1930s as the depression set in and as the freshness wore off memories of the war.
 Viquesney’s last Doughboy was delivered to